 Can’t wait to see you out at The Grove!

 Have questions or want more information?
 Check out the FAQ below or contact Nick Scott at email@example.com for more details.

 What, Where, When?

-We will meet every Monday at 6 pm at the Grove at Waterside (next to the BIG CHAIR)!
+We will meet every Monday at 6 pm (7 pm during the summer) at the Grove at Waterside (next to the BIG CHAIR)!
 We will provide time for people to show up, check-in, and stretch before making some group announcements and instructions.
-The run will start about 6:30 on the nearby Trinity Trails.
+The run will start about 6:30 (7:30 during the summer) on the nearby Trinity Trails.
 Following the run, stick around for a post-run social at one of the Waterside establishments that will be announced on that week’s Facebook event.

 Who should attend?